I'm sorry your web browser is not supported we strongly recommend you use Microsoft Internet Explorer 10 or higher or an alternative browser.

 The Mineral Resource Estimate and corresponding ore Reserve Estimate for Sconi indicates the proposed project has a lifespan in excess of 30 years.* The plans for Sconi are to develop the site into a low cost operation by mining and processing of ore into advanced battery precursor chemicals on one single site.

-Over the life of the proposed Sconi Project it is expected to produce 1.4 million tonnes of Nickel Sulphate and 0.2 million tonnes of Cobalt Sulphate generating $13.3 billion in total revenue, $5.0 billion of free cash flow with a Net Present Value of $1.47 billion.*
+Over the life of the proposed Sconi Project it is expected to produce 1.6 million tonnes of Nickel and cobalt materials generating $13.3 billion in total revenue, $5.0 billion of free cash flow with a Net Present Value of $1.47 billion.*

 * The information outlined was previously released to the market by Australian Mines via the ASX platform on 13 June 2019.
 Australian Mines confirms in the subsequent public report that all the material assumptions underpinning the production targets in the initial public report referred to in rule 5.17 continues to apply and have not materially changed.